-In 2018, the MGA Board approved a Communication and Engagement Plan that outlined a phased approach to conducting stakeholder outreach, engagement, and education activities.
-Ongoing activities in the GSP Implementation phase starting in 2020 are anticipated to include outreach such as: maintaining the MGA website and related online/social media through the member agencies (e.g., Facebook; Nextdoor); electronic newsletter; promoting and conducting community meetings, workshops, events; coordination with the Water Conservation Coalition of Santa Cruz County; conducting informational surveys; youth engagement efforts; developing brochures and print materials; and similar engagement activities.
-The estimated costs are presented in Table 5-1.
+In 2018, the MGA Board approved a Communication and Engagement Plan that outlined a phased approach for conducting stakeholder outreach, engagement, and education activities.
+Ongoing activities in the GSP implementation phase starting in 2020 are anticipated to include outreach such as: maintaining the MGA website and related online/social media through the member agencies (e.g., Facebook; Nextdoor); electronic newsletter; promoting and conducting community meetings, workshops, events; coordination with the Water Conservation Coalition of Santa Cruz County; conducting informational surveys; youth engagement efforts; developing brochures and print materials; and similar community engagement activities.
+The estimated costs for these activities are presented in Table 5-1.